 What is Bitcoin Poker

 Bitcoin poker refers to playing on a poker site after depositing via Bitcoin.
-Some rooms will convert the money you deposit to FIAT (bank / state backed currency) and you will play in a FIAT currency in the poker room (i.e. you might deposit $100 of bitcoin and get $100 USD in your account), or in some other cases, you will be playing in mBTC (1/1000th of a BTC = 1 mBTC) on the tables, and your account balance will be held in BTC.
+Some online poker sites will convert the money you deposit to FIAT (bank / state backed currency) and you will play in a familiar currency in the poker room (i.e. you might deposit $100 worth of bitcoin and get $100 USD in your account, and play with it), or in some other cases, you will be playing in mBTC (1/1000th of a BTC = 1 mBTC) on the tables, and your account balance will be held in BTC.

-Sounds complicated right?
+Bitcoin sounds complicated right?
+Wrong!
 In this guide we cover everything you need to know to get started with playing poker online using Bitcoin.